AlexeyMK/alexeymk.com/_posts/2012-10-12-hackathon-organizers-hacks.md

 <img src="/images/pennapps2012_judging.jpg"></img>

 - **Needs Improvement:** Demoing with >50 teams
-If you have more than 30 or so teams demoing (and especially more than 50) considering exploring ways to cut down to either about 30 demos or about 15 demos and judge interaction.
+If you have more than 30 or so teams demoing (and especially more than 50), consider exploring ways to cut down to either about 30 demos or about 15 demos with judge interaction.
 I've heard about the LinkedIn Intern hackathons doing this well, and Greylock Hackathon and AngelHack both did a good job as well.

 The worry with multi-tiered judging is this: imagine you spent your entire weekend sleepless.
-Your implicit reward, prizes or not, is that a hundred or more people will get to see what you did and, prizes or not, applud your effort.
+Your implicit reward, prizes or not, is that a hundred or more people will get to see what you did and, prizes or not, applaud your effort.
 Instead, you go into a tiny closed conference with 4 older-looking folks who listen to you for two minutes and then wait for an email with the list of finalists - a list you're not on.

 That sucks.